 A trip to the art museum is also a great culminating task for oral and written work.
 Most museums publish their collections online.
 Students can choose a piece in class or at home, research the work, write a report of their findings, then present it orally in the gallery to the class.

 If you can’t go to the museum, bring the museum to you.
 One of my favorite writing activities for students is wall labels.
-They’re short, formal, and also give learners practice writing dates and dimensions in English.
+They’re short and formal and also give learners practice writing dates and dimensions in English.

 Of course, students can make their own artworks; when working with school kids, they often already have an art class.
 Once they’ve made a few different projects, have them choose one of their favorite pieces to write a label for in English class.
 Display the artworks and the student labels in the classroom like a real gallery.
 You can do a class tour where each student artist explains their work.